jdoleary/Spellmasons/docs/TasksCurrent.md

 - bug: server freaks out after players leave (when they're dead)
     - somehow got inconsistent maps; one client must've been holding on to an instance
 - Make status page for app running headless server so I can tell how many users are connected, etc and historical info
-- Protect production branch from unintentional pushes

 # To be Triaged
-- bug: you can zoom during cinematic
 - todo: Bossmasons' casts aren't limited when he's out of mana
 - There should be 2-3 spots where no enemies are allowed to spawn,
     - end game maps are too crowded
 - src: Make connect sort by same faction first
-- bug: clickign to cancel cinematic sometimest clicks on the upgrade accidentally
-- fix: tutorial comes up at the same time it asks you to pick a new spell
 - animate bloat
 - Remove "update" code in golems-menu
 - bug: resume last run breaks (i think due to multiplayer)